Sheikh Mohammad Aman Hasan

-Sheikh Mohammad Aman Hasan is a retired Major General of Bangladesh Army who served as Director General of Special Security Force.
-Earlier, he served as Commandant in President Guard Regiment (PGR).
+Sheikh Mohammad Aman Hasan is a retired major general of the Bangladesh Army who served as director general of the Special Security Force under Prime Minister Sheikh Hasina.
+Earlier, he served as commandant in President Guard Regiment (PGR).

 Early life and education

-Hasan was born on 15 Apr 1960 in Narail, Bangladesh.
+Hasan was born on 15 April 1960 to a Bengali family of Muslim Sheikhs in Lohagara thana, Narail, then part of the Jessore District of East Pakistan (now Bangladesh).
 He completed his SSC and HSC from Jhenaidah Cadet College.
-He joined Bangladesh Military Academy on 1979 and was commissioned in the Corps of Infantry.
+He is a very close friend of Former Prime Minister Sheikh Hasina’s cousin and former member of parliament Sheikh Helal, they studied together in Jhenaidah Cadet College.
+He joined the Bangladesh Military Academy in 1979 and was commissioned in the 8th East Bengal Regiment in 1980.
 Aman is a graduate of National Defence University, China.

 Career

-Hasan commanded two Infantry Battalions, two Intelligence unit and two Border Guard Battalions.
-He also served as Deputy President in Inter Service Selection Board (ISSB).
-He served under blue helmet as a Military Observer in DR Congo and as a peacekeeper in Somalia.
-On 10 October 2012, he joined SSF as its Director General by replacing Chowdhury Hasan Sarwardy.
+Hasan served for a time as ADC to President Mohammad Ershad in 1986-1988.
+He commanded two infantry battalions, two intelligence units, and two border guard battalions and as a Sector Commander in BDR.
+He also served as deputy president in Inter Service Selection Board (ISSB).
+He served under blue helmet as a military observer in DR Congo and as a peacekeeper in Somalia.
+On 10 October 2012, he joined SSF as its director general by replacing Chowdhury Hasan Sarwardy.

 Personal life

-He is happily married to Mrs Sohela Akter Shayamoli and the couple is blessed with one daughter and one son.
+Hasan is married to Sohela Akter Shayamoli and the couple have two children.